coverahealth/chip-gateway-hl7-listener/README.md

 ### Creating the docker image

 Create the container using the docker build command below.
-Add your artifactory id (this is likely your w3 email) and key where specified.

 ```bash
 docker build -t chip-gateway-hl7-listener:1.0.0 .